quadespresso/playbook/README.md

 IMPORTANT NOTE:  Due to some legacy syntax this playbook does not work with 1.6-devel (i.e. from checkout).

-You will definately need this too, for now:
+You will definitely need this too, for now:

 error_on_undefined_vars = False